hexlet-basics/exercises-javascript/modules/50-loops/50-mutators/en/README.md

 It seems to be no difference between the postfix and prefix usages.
 And that's where it gets complicated.

-Unlike other operators, which have no side-effects and simply return a new value, increment and decrement not only return a value but also **change** it.
+Unlike other operators, which have no side effects and simply return a new value, increment and decrement not only return a value but also **change** it.

 If you use a prefix, the variable is changed first, and then it's returned.